bg3mdo/pisdr_hat/README.md

 The aim is to make a cheaper PI HAT to do HF/6m band SDR TRX, while using Raspberry Pi to do the digital signal processing (DSP).

 Frequency range: 3.2MHz to 58MHz, in this range, Si5351 can produce good 90-degree I Q signals.
-It can go down to 500k-1.5MHz where is used to receive MW band radios - VCO phase will not meet 90 degree, but it is okay for demod AM signals.
+It can go down to 500k-1.5MHz where is used to receive MW band radios - VCO phase will not meet 90 degrees, but it is okay for demod AM signals.

 Currently, it uses Quisk to process signals.

 I have Quisk configuration files (Python scripts) attached.

 Set up:
-  - Raspberray OS installed
+  - Raspberray Pi official OS installed
-  - Raspberray Pi 4 with PI SDR HAT pluged in - the PCB
+  - Raspberray Pi 4 with PI SDR HAT pluged in - this project PCB
   - Install Quisk, and setup using the attached configuration Python scrips
   - Extra CM108 USB sound card for speaker and micphone